-About the Bachelor of Arts in Biblical Studies (Teaching Ministry) Degree
+About the BA in Biblical Studies (Teaching Ministry) Degree

-Cedarville’s degree in Biblical Studies – Teaching Ministry will prepare you to minister effectively in a wide variety of Christian education ministries.
+Adding a teaching ministry concentration to your Bachelor of Arts in biblical studies will prepare you to minister effectively in a wide variety of Christian education ministries.
 You will learn how to encourage spiritual growth through meaningful relationships, compelling biblical teaching, effective program development, and influential leadership in a constantly changing culture.
 By adding a required ministry concentration area and optional minor, you can customize your degree to fit your desired area of ministry (church, camp, college campus, parachurch organization, cross-cultural context, etc.).
 This degree also provides a solid foundation for graduate study in ministry.